 Now that you know how to find certified e-waste recycling centers near you, start collecting the stuff you need to throw away.
 Of course, you don’t need to drop by at the center every time you decide to replace your phone or your laptop.
 You can make a bin just for electronic waste.
 Then, take that with you to the recycling center every few months.

-If you have any items that are leaking, store it in a large container, like a box.
+If you have any items that are leaking, store them in a large container, like a box.
 Get any absorbent material such as newspaper and use that to soak up the fluid.
-Make sure to wear latex gloves or anything that can protect your hands from the harmful chemicals.
+Make sure to wear latex gloves or anything that can protect your hands from harmful chemicals.